garlingz/Onsight-Running-Order/README.md

     * Be able to randomize order of competitors &#x2705;
     * Columns for each climber:
         * Name, Chair Time, Boulder 1 Start, <s>Boulder 2 Start, Boulder 3 Start, Boulder 4 Start </s>, End Climbing &#x2705;

+**<u>Next Update</u>**
+* User interface overhall.
+Making things more user friendly and pleasant to look at.
+* Add functionality to run the TimerApp without using it for a climbing round timer (removed transition sounds).
+* Package program to include all dependencies (like the mp3 sound files)
+* Pick from a dropdown list which types of notification sounds to use for TimerApp audio.